 You're free to add any code notes you discover to any set without declaring intentions to work on the game.
 Just be careful to not delete previous notes added by someone else.

-After you've published a set or achievements be prepared for bug reports.
+After you've published achievements be prepared for bug reports.

 You're expected to keep your work bug free by appropriately resolving tickets.
-Respond to all tickets as soon as possible, ideally within a week.
-This is important as the problem is fresh in the player's mind and you can use them to help discover and resolve the problem.
+Respond to all tickets as soon as possible.
+The sooner you respond the better, cause the problem is fresh in the player's mind and you can use them to help you to resolve the problem.

-While resolving tickets, leave a brief summary of how you resolved the player's report.
+While resolving tickets, leave a brief summary of what you did.
 If you have an indication of false report leave a message showing what conclusions you've made, and then close the ticket.
 Closing/Resolving a ticket without leaving any comments is an unwelcome attitude.

-When you publish your work you are giving it over to the community to be reviewed and reworked over time - see Achievement Set Revisions.
 While the original developer does not own published achievements they are still the caretaker in terms of bug fixing and maintenance.
-If another developer revises the achievement they are the new caretaker of that achievment.
+If another developer revises the achievement they are the new caretaker of that achievement.

 Feedback about the Developer's Code of Conductlink